 Upgrade to the SE L trim, and you get the VarioFlex seats, front and rear parking sensors, an eight-inch touchscreen, keyless entry, sat nav and LED exterior lighting, along with a reversing camera, Alcantara upholstery, heated front seats and chrome roof rails.
 This is an impressive haul of kit, especially when you consider that it costs £1,200 less than the equivalent Peugeot 3008.

 While those trim levels should be perfectly adequate for most buyers, the Edition trim adds lots of extra features like 19-inch alloy wheels, a panoramic sunroof, LED interior lighting, leather upholstery and added safety kit to make Karoq ownership more enjoyable.
 Edition also includes the 9.2-inch Columbus touchscreen with wi-fi, gesture control and a wireless smartphone charging pad.
 But these additions push the price into Kodiaq territory, and the Karoq looks less like good value when it’s approaching £30,000 – or even exceeding it.

-Added to the range in October 2018, the Karoq Scout trim gives the SUV a more rugged look, thanks to new bumpers and side sills with silver scuff plates that are part of a ‘Rough Terrain Package’.
-It’s fitted with 19-inch wheels and black seats with contrasting brown accents, wooden trim, a panoramic sunroof and a powered tailgate.
+Added to the range in October 2018, but now discontinued, the Karoq Scout trim gave the SUV a more rugged look, thanks to different bumpers and side sills with silver scuff plates that were part of a ‘Rough Terrain Package’.
+The Scout model had 19-inch wheels and black seats with contrasting brown accents, wooden trim, a panoramic sunroof and a powered tailgate.

 The Karoq Sportline, meanwhile, gets black interior trim instead of silver parts for a more aggressive look, while the bumpers and wheelarches are body-coloured.
 Inside, there are sports seats with ‘Thermoflux’ breathable upholstery, a perforated leather steering wheel, stainless steel pedals, a black headliner and ambient lighting.